JGCRI/gcam-doc/demand_land.md

 Shares of feed are determined by a [logit sharing approach](choice.html), which depends on the relative costs of the different feed options.
 Demand for feed is determined by the scale of livestock demand and these feed shares

-In GCAM-Macro-KLEAM, food demand remains governed by the food demand model, but the value of agricultural food consumption is also tracked as `ag-food-service-value` in national accounts.
+In GCAM-Macro, food demand remains governed by the food demand model, but the value of agricultural food consumption is also tracked as `ag-food-service-value` in national accounts.
 This accounting linkage does not replace the food demand model; it allows agricultural food consumption to be represented consistently in macroeconomic final demand.

 ### Non-food, non-feed demand

 Non-food, non-feed, and nonenergy demand, including selected forestry and agricultural product demands, is determined by price, income, and population size.
-In GCAM-Macro-KLEAM, these demands also provide the physical basis for an agricultural nonfood-service input to the Materials production function.
-Recent KLEAM updates revised selected nonfood demand elasticities to improve consistency with this macroeconomic linkage.
-Income elasticity was added for `NonFoodDemand_Crops` and `NonFoodDemand_Meat`, increased for `NonFoodDemand_sawnwood`, and price elasticity was added for these nonfood demand categories.
+In GCAM-Macro, these demands also provide the physical basis for an agricultural nonfood-service input to the Materials production function.

 ### Future demand (storage)